Mammillaria zeilmanniana Boed.

 Mammillaria crinita subsp. zeilmanniana, Mammillaria crinita f. zeilmanniana, Chilita zeilmanniana, Ebnerella zeilmanniana, Neomammillaria zeilmanniana

-Mammillaria zeilmanniana is a small cactus with glossy green, globular to cylindrical stems that grow up to 5 inches (12.5 cm) tall and up to 3 inches (7.5 cm) in diameter.
-It has 4 (the upper three straight, the lowest hooked) reddish central spines and clusters of soft, hair-like, 15 to 18, white radial spines.
+Mammillaria zeilmanniana is a small cactus with glossy green, globular to cylindrical stems with oval tubercles tipped with clusters of spines.
+The stems grow up to 4.8 inches (12 cm) tall and 3.2 inches (8 cm) in diameter.
+Each areole bears 4 (the upper three straight, the lowest hooked) reddish central spines and 15 to 18 soft hair-like white radial spines.
+The areoles are woolly when young.
 Flowers are pale pinkish-violet or purple with yellowish stigmas.
 Rings of flowers are present most of the year.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).